kata-ai/kata-platform-docs/docs/tutorial/create-simple-bot-handover-from-chatbot-to-agent.md

 3. Fill in the intent as follows.
 This intent will catch the end-user's input after typing "1" or “2”.
 Adding a classifier with “menu” to define this intent will be executed whenever a sentence has the “menu” keyword.
 Add attributes and choose NLU “menu”, because we have 2 main keywords that need to be understood by the intent to execute the handover path or end conversation path.

 ![image alt text](./images/simple-handover/image_5.png)

+> Create intent for showing main menu and mapping from created keywords

 4. Then, click **Create**.